Coastal Pollutant Remediation Grant Awards

 The Coastal Pollutant Remediation (CPR) Grant Program was established in 1996 by the Massachusetts Legislature to help communities identify and improve water quality impaired by nonpoint source (NPS) pollution.
-The CPR program provides funding to Massachusetts municipalities to assess and treat stormwater pollution from paved surfaces or to design and construct commercial boat waste pumpout facilities.
-Since 1996, more than $8.3 million in CPR grants have been awarded.
+The CPR program provides funding to Massachusetts municipalities to assess and treat stormwater pollution from paved surfaces and to design and construct commercial boat waste pumpout facilities.
+Since 1996, more than $9.4 million in CPR grants have been awarded.

 For more on the CPR Grant Program, see:

 - CPR Success Stories

 - Eligible Projects

 - Help with the Application